-Belgrade (meaning "White city")is one of the oldest cities in Europe, with excavations confirming that the settlements continuously existed here for at least 7000 years -Vinča and Starčevo Bronze Age cultures.
+Belgrade (meaning "White City") is one of the oldest cities in Europe, with excavations confirming that the settlements continuously existed here for at least 7000 years -Vinča and Starčevo Bronze Age cultures.
 The city is located at the confluence of the Sava and Danube rivers, where the Pannonian Plain meets the Balkans.
-After many years of ottoman occupation, Belgrade was declared independent in 1815.
-It became the capital in 1841, primarily to the Kingdom of Serbia, after that to the Kingdom of Serbs, Croats and Slovenes, then the capital of Yugoslavia, the capital of Federal Republic of Yugoslavia (Serbia and Montenegro) and finally in 2003 the capital of today’s Serbia.
+After many years of Ottoman occupation, Belgrade was declared independent in 1815.
+It became capital in 1841, primarily to the Kingdom of Serbia, after that to the Kingdom of Serbs, Croats, and Slovenes, then the capital of Yugoslavia, the capital of the Federal Republic of Yugoslavia (Serbia and Montenegro) and finally in 2003 the capital of today’s Serbia.

 Today, a modern tourist center with museums and historical sites that are on the European must-see maps, the Serbian city of Niš has been a gate connecting the East and the West ever since it has been established.

-Modern day Niš is an important center in Serbia.
-With the population of more than 250.000 people, it is the third largest city in the country.
+Modern-day Niš is an important center in Serbia.
+With a population of more than 250.000 people, it is the third largest city in the country.

-For over a decade, Novi Sad is a home of EXIT, one of the best music festivals in Europe that brings together the best musicians from around the world.
+For over a decade, Novi Sad is home to EXIT, one of the best music festivals in Europe that brings together the best musicians from around the world.
 Still, Novi Sad has a lot more to offer.
 It is an open-minded and tolerant city for friendly people and endless cultural diversity.
 There are many legends about the foundation of this city.
 Since prehistoric times, many nations have lived in this area.
-The Petrovaradin fortress, that is the symbol of the city, dates from the Middle Ages, but it were the Austro-Hungarians that gave it the look it has today.
+The Petrovaradin fortress, that is the symbol of the city, dates from the Middle Ages, but it was the Austro-Hungarians that gave it the look it has today.
 During the ages, the settlement grew into one of the most beautiful cities in this part of Europe, known also as “the Serbian Athens”, due to its remarkable culture and history.
-According to one of the legends, the city has been founded by exactly 12 soldiers and 20 craftsmen (bakers, butchers and others).
-Nowadays, Novi Sad is a home of about 300.000 people of various ethnicity and the capital of autonomous province of Vojvodina.
-The city lies on the banks of the river Danube and numerous international tourist cruisers stop in its harbour.
+According to one of the legends, the city has been founded by exactly 12 soldiers and 20 craftsmen (bakers, butchers, and others).
+Nowadays, Novi Sad is a home of about 300.000 people of various ethnicity and the capital of the autonomous province of Vojvodina.
+The city lies on the banks of the river Danube and numerous international tourist cruisers stop in its harbor.
 Not far from the city is “the Serbian Mount Athos” – Fruška Gora, a mountain with its 17 Christian Orthodox monasteries, the oldest one of them dating back from the XV century.
 The mountain is also a national park.
-For the wine lovers, the region offers a local desert wine, called bermet, which was a favourite at the Viennese court.
+For the wine lovers, the region offers a local dessert wine, called berms, which was a favorite at the Viennese court.

 Located on the bank of the river Danube, just 8 km from Novi Sad is the small town of Sremski Karlovci.
 Ever since the Roman emperor Probus planted the grapevine brought from southern Italy, winemaking or viniculture became one of the main branches of industry and professional occupation of Karlovci’s residents.
 Wondering around the streets of Sremski Karlovci is real paradise to your eyes – extraordinary architecture, pleasant people, numerous restaurants and cafes welcome your soul.